giltayar/netlify-plugin-visual-diff/README.md

    For a full list of browsers and configurations, see <https://www.npmjs.com/package/@applitools/eyes-cypress#configuring-the-browser>

 1. That's it!
-Your next deploys will be visually checked, and if there is a diff, the build will fail and a link to the Visual test will be added to the build so that you can verify that there is a problem, or approve the changes so that your next build will succeed.
+Your next deploys will be visually checked on all the browsers and form factors you specified, and if there is a diff, the build will fail and a link to the Visual test will be added to the build so that you can verify that there is a problem, or approve the changes so that your next build will succeed.